cjalanano-dev/cjalanano-dev/README.md

-# 👋 Hi, I'm cjalanano-dev!
+# 👋 Hi, I'm Carlos James!

 I'm a **first-year Computer Science student** at **LSPU - San Pablo City Campus**.
 I'm passionate about technology and always eager to learn something new!